 If you have received an invitation to join the Gateway Program, confirming your enrollment requires a few steps:

 - Accept the invitation to join by completing the “intend to enroll” form that was provided in your Notre Dame admission decision portal.
 After you have completed this form, your application materials will be securely sent to Holy Cross College for processing.
-An admissions packet from Holy Cross College will then be mailed to your home.
-The mailing can take up to two weeks to arrive after you have submitted your “intend to enroll” form to Notre Dame.

 - Have your final high school transcript sent to Holy Cross College as soon as it becomes available.